ticklemetintine/eleventy-netlify/src/static/about.md

 ---
 permalink: /about/
 title: About-file
-intro: this is from file collection
+intro: this is from file collection hehe
 ---